lisct/movie-finder/README.md

 ## Description

-This application finds movies that match with the search text that has been introduced.This application use the API from https://www.themoviedb.org API The main porpuse was to practice with xhr request.
+This application finds movies that match with the search text that has been introduced.This application use the API from https://www.themoviedb.org API.
+The main porpuse of this was to practice with xhr request and promises.

 ## Repository